 Minimum Airflow Clearance

-Model Type A B C AA
+Model Type A B C A

 Residential 10" 10" 18" 20"

 Light Commercial 12" 12" 18" 24"

 This unit can be located at ground floor level or on flat roofs.
 At ground floor level, the unit must be on a solid, level foundation that will not shift or settle.
 To reduce the possibility of sound transmission, the foundation slab should not be in contact with or be an integral part of the building foundation.
-The dimensions of the space necessary for correct installation of the appliance including the minimum permissible distance to adjacent structures have been covered in this section (per UL 60335-2-40).
 Ensure the foundation is sufficient to support the unit.
 A concrete slab raised above ground level provides a suitable base.